rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Now a large herd of pigs was feeding there on the hillside, and they begged him to let them enter these.
 So he gave them permission. ^0832

-Then the demons came out of the man and entered the pigs, and the herd rushed down the steep bank into the lake and drowned. ^0833
+Then the demons came out of the man and entered the pigs, and the herd rushed down the steep bank into the lake and were drowned. ^0833

 When the herdsmen saw what had happened, they fled and told it in the city and in the country. ^0834